-If you’re making long exposure landscape photos, then your exposures probably won’t be longer than five or six minutes.
+If you’re making long exposure landscape photos, then your exposures are unlikely to be longer than five or six minutes.
 Longer exposures than this are more common in astrophotography.
 If you shoot photos of landscapes at night using these ultra long shutter speeds then using long exposure noise reduction is essential.

 The main disadvantage of using long exposure noise reduction is that the camera takes two consecutive exposures.
 The first is the photo, the second is a what’s called a dark frame exposure – a photo taken with the shutter closed so that the only thing recorded in the frame is fixed pattern noise.
 The camera then subtracts the noise generated in the second image from the first image to eliminate noise caused by the long exposure.

 As the second exposure is the same length as the first it doubles the time required to take a photo.
 You lose valuable time that would be better spend creating images while the light is beautiful.

 Above: Shutter speeds 58 seconds (left) and 90 seconds (right)

 My ebook Mastering Exposure gives you the knowledge you need to get the correct exposure every time you take a photo.
 Reading this ebook helps you master your camera’s exposure modes and metering tools, including Exposure Compensation.
 You’ll learn why your camera gets exposure wrong, and how to put it right when it does.
 Click here for the details.